data-ui

 (:NAME

-:UI (:LABEL "To Do" :INPUT-TYPE :LINE)
+(:LABEL "To Do" :INPUT-TYPE :LINE) :UNIQUE T :PRIMARY-KEY NIL :FS-BACKED

-:TYPE-SQL "text"
+:NAME-SQL "todo_name" :TYPE-SQL "text" :CREATE-SQL

-:CREATE-SQL "rt_todo_name text not null unique"
+"todo_name text not null unique" :SOURCE

-:SOURCE (:VIEW :MAIN :COLUMN :TODO-NAME :AGG :FIRST)
+(:VIEW :MAIN :COLUMN :NAME :AGG :FIRST :ALIAS-KEY :RT-TODOS-TODO-NAME

 :REFERENCE NIL))))